-This annex lists provides a template for the suggested SANA Considerations proposed for inclusions section that is to be included in all CCSDS standardsnormative track documents.
+This annex provides a template for the SANA Considerations section that is to be included in all CCSDS normative track documents.
 Examples of different customizations of the template are provided.

 B2 NO SANA ACTION

 When there is no SANA action required, the following text is suggested to be included into the CCSDS standards track document.